top of page

 It is CASA’s duty to promote the safety and well-being of the children for whom we advocate.
 We prioritize long-term relationships, emotional support, and consistency while maintaining the highest level of confidentiality for the children and community we serve.
 We pursue CASA’s core goals and outreach to the community, volunteers, and donors with the utmost respect and integrity.

-CASA of Tulare County Board and Staff
+CASA of Tulare County Executive Director and Staff

 The faces behind the support, the people who on a daily basis,